 Remember — voids are the ideal way to cancel a sale.
 But they must be issued before their respective transactions settle at the end of the day.
 If a customer makes a purchase and immediately — or within a few hours — requests that it be canceled, you can void it.

 Canceling a sale is never something that you want to do.
 But there may be situations when you have to, so be sure that you know the best times to refund or void transactions.
-As a reminder, whether you have a high-risk merchant account or not, you should always issue a void instead of a refund if you can.
+As a reminder, whether you have a high-risk easy merchant account bad credit or not, you should always issue a void instead of a refund if you can.
 This will be much more beneficial to you and your customers, and it will help ensure that neither they nor you suffer unnecessary inconvenience.